Understanding Acupuncture

 Immune system

-The National Centre for Biotechnology Information research supports acupuncture for low back pain, osteoarthritis, rheumatoid arthritis, migraine, nausea and vomiting by suggesting that physicians and nurses should have a baseline understanding of the modality and be open to their patients utilising alternative, complementary medicine.
+The National Centre for Biotechnology Information research supports acupuncture for low back pain, osteoarthritis, rheumatoid arthritis, migraine, nausea, and vomiting.
+It suggests that physicians and nurses should have a baseline understanding of the modality and be open to their patients' using alternative, complementary medicine.

 The BMJ, Evidence on Acupuncture Therapies is Underused in Clinical Practice and Health Policy reviewed 77 diseases with evidence of eight diseases or conditions improved in functional communication of patients with post-stroke aphasia, relief from neck and shoulder pain, relief of myofascial pain, relief of fibromyalgia-related pain, relief of non-specific lower back pain, increased lactation success rate, reduction in the severity of vascular dementia symptoms and improved of allergic rhinitis nasal symptoms.